alexwlchan/alexwlchan.net/src/_articles/2026/2026-05-11-watch-files-on-macos.md

 }
 ```

-I can imagine that if you're working in a very performance-sensitive application, you might skip this step and operate on the C types directly, but that's not my use case.
+I can imagine that if you're working in a very performance-sensitive application, you might skip this step and operate on the C types directly, but that's not necessary for me.

 Then I modified the callback to parse the event paths, and print them one-by-one: